tivole/Turing-Machine/src/examples/README.md

 # Examples of Turing Machine Compiler Syntax

-There are some examples of TMC Syntax:
+There are some examples of TMC Syntax and Visualisation:

 1. [Bracket Sequence](Bracket%20Sequence/README.md)
 2. [Double Ones](Double%20Ones/README.md)